Opinion | By trashing Jackson, the GOP magnified a right-wing court’s legitimacy problem

 What conservatives don’t want to acknowledge is how much damage they have already done by taking control of the court through the raw exercise of political power.
 Beginning with the blockade of Merrick Garland’s nomination in 2016 and culminating in the rushed confirmation of Amy Coney Barrett just days before the 2020 election, Republicans have sent the message that not the law, not deliberation, but partisan manipulation is at the heart of the court’s decision-making.

 The court’s conservative justices have reinforced this view with rulings on voting rights, gerrymanders and campaign finance that are tilted to the benefit of Republicans, moneyed interests and voter suppression.
-If the six-justice majority continues with its habits of overreach, precedent-breaking and indifference to the will of Congress, it will only harden the view that it is arbitrary authority on behalf of a predetermined agenda.
+If the six-justice majority continues with its habits of overreach, precedent-breaking and indifference to the will of Congress, it will only harden the view that it is exercising arbitrary authority on behalf of a predetermined agenda.

 Opinions Essay: The Rule of Six -- a newly radicalized Supreme Court is poised to reshape the nation

-A showdown seems inevitable..
+A showdown seems inevitable.
 But Senate Republicans might have bought some time and eased the antagonism had they treated Jackson’s nomination as something other than an opportunity for mean-spirited political messaging.